 Deloitte suggest then that construction companies will have to pursue a policy based around two areas; becoming a purpose-driven organization, that people are proud to be working for – see below.
 And offering workers a personalized career path.

 And in both areas, technology will play a major part.
 On the one hand, technology can help your organization to do what it does much more efficiently and more responsibly.
 And on the other, it can provide jobs in areas not previously associated with construction, around, for instance, data analytics and the application of AI.

-Notwithstanding their initial reticence, more and more E&C companies are turning to emerging technology to increase efficiencies, reduce costs, expand business opportunities and boost profits.
+Notwithstanding their initial reticence, more and more engineering and construction (E&G) companies are turning to emerging technology to increase efficiencies, reduce costs, expand business opportunities and boost profits.
 Using the likes of building information modelling (BIM), 3D modelling, digital twins, robotics and drones, which combine to facilitate prefabrication and modular construction.
 All of which help to address the challenges posed by supply chain disruption and spiralling costs.

 But the easiest win for E&C companies comes from using software to streamline their internal structures, which we discuss in more detail below.
 Because by far and away the biggest cause of cost and schedule overruns come from organizational inefficiencies.